 sCMOS technology is based on highly parallel pixel readouts and as such is superbly architected to combine high frame rates and high resolution, while maintaining very low noise.

-The Sona and Marana back-illuminated cameras each offer 12-bit boosted speed modes.
-However, the Zyla models are the ultimate solutions for following high speed processes, while maintaining lowest possible noise and maximum dynamic range.
+The Sona and Marana back-illuminated cameras each offer high speed modes.
+The new Sona 4.2B-6 offers an impressive 74 fps at 16-bit.
+However, the Zyla modelsremain the ultimate solutions for following high speed processes, while maintaining lowest possible noise and maximum dynamic range.

 Andor sCMOS cameras each offer an Extended Dynamic Range functionality, supported by a 16-bit data range.
 Harnessing an innovative ‘dual amplifier’ sensor architecture, we can access the maximum pixel well depth AND the lowest noise simultaneously, ensuring that we can quantify extremely weak and relatively bright signal regions in one snap.

 |Model||Well Depth (e-)||Dynamic Range|